 One of Central America’s most beautiful boat trips is a tour on the Rio Dulce to Livingston Guatemala!
-A trip of 1.5 to 2 hours takes you from the town of Rio Dulce, through a conservation area with an incredible amount of birds, water lilies, mangroves, steep rock walls and pelicans, to the Caribbean coast of Guatemala: Livingston.
+A trip of 1.5 to 2 hours takes you from the town of Rio Dulce, through a natural reserve with an incredible amount of birds, water lilies, mangroves, steep rock walls and pelicans, to the Caribbean coast of Guatemala: Livingston.
 In Caribbean Livingston you will encounter a completely different side of Guatemala!
 In this article I’m telling you more about this beautiful trip, including things to do in Livingston and Rio Dulce Guatemala.

 Cruise along the Rio Dulce to Livingston Guatemala